giornogoldenwind/foss-donations/README.md

 #### [Pop!\_OS](https://en.wikipedia.org/wiki/Pop!_OS)
 * Show symbolic support with $1/month
     * Click on the `SUPPORT POP` button to create a System76 account

+* There is a donation [page](https://github.com/yt-dlp/yt-dlp/blob/master/Collaborators.md#collaborators)
+  for main contributing developers, where you can donate to each developer individually.
+This is a bit more difficult to figure out how to distribute funds, but it can be done if one is sufficiently motivated to do so.